VassilyDev/TSController/README.md

 Different trains will work differently, so I had to make some different implementations of the regulator and the brake section.
 A list with required configuration based upon different trains is under construction.

+## Usage

+Keyboard input must be set to US in the computer.
+This enables the correct key binding to the system.
+Full documentation is available in the example files.

 ## Compatible Hardware

 Works on Arduino boards with HID support.
 Tested boards: